 Dynamic Creative Optimization (DCO) combines ad creation with analytics: selecting, and optimizing dynamic creatives to better resonate with your audience.

-Though historically advertisers have used Dynamic Creative Optimization (DCO) primarily as a direct-response tool—for example, to re-market to consumers with a product they’ve previously viewed—savvy marketers are increasingly using this method to employ relevant messaging across the marketing funnel and improve creatives with relevant insights.
+Historically advertisers have used Dynamic Creative Optimization (DCO) to re-advertise to consumers a product they’ve previously viewed.
+However, savvy marketers are more increasingly using this method to employ relevant messaging and improve creatives with relevant insights.

 But while sub-par attempts at personalization can give the practice a bad rap, this type of technology is becoming more sophisticated every day.
 New advancements in machine learning and AI are making personalization more relevant, less intrusive, and less noisy to consumers.